 1.26

 The nullity correlations are Pearson correlation coefficients computed from the isnull() boolean object for the data, excluding columns that are completely observed or completely unobserved.
 A correlation of –1 means that presence/absence of two variables is perfectly correlated: if one variable appears the other variable does not appear.
 A correlation of +1 similarly means that the presence of one variable goes together with the presence of another variable.
 The total is not perfectly correlated with land or improve columns because a null value in either or both of these can cause a null value for the total.
-Similarly, the large correlations between appraisal & total and appraisal & sale are indicative that their missing values are likely to occur together.
+Similarly, the large correlations between appraisal and total and between appraisal and sale are indicative that their missing values are likely to occur together.

 Data Imputation

 In a previous example we used the fillna() method to replace missing values with actual values: the unobserved values for the number of cyclists in the collisions data set were interpreted as no cyclists were injured, replacing NaNs with zeros.
-This is an example of data imputation.
+This is an example of data imputation, the process of replacing unobserved (missing) values with usable values.

 Completing missing values based on information in other columns often seems simple on the surface, but it is fraught with difficulties—there be dragons!
 Suppose using address information to fill in missing zip codes.
 It is not sufficient to know that the city is Blacksburg.
 If we are talking about Blacksburg, SC, then we know the ZIP code is 29702.
 If it is Blacksburg, VA, however, then there are four possible ZIP codes; we need the street address to resolve to a unique value.
 Inferring a missing attribute such as gender should never be done.
 You cannot safely do it using names.
 Individuals might have chosen to not report gender information.
 You cannot afford to get it wrong.

-If string-type data is missing, and you want to include them into the analysis, you can replace the missing values with an identifying string such as “Unobserved” or “Unknown”.
+If string-type data are missing, and you want to include them into the analysis, you can replace the missing values with an identifying string such as “Unobserved” or “Unknown”.
 That allows you to break out results for these observations in group-by observations, for example.

 If you decide to proceed with imputation of missing values based on algorithms, here are some options:

-Random replacement.
 Also called hot-deck imputation, the missing value is replaced with a randomly selected similar record in the same data set that has complete information.

-LOCF.
 The missing value is replaced with the last complete observation preceding it: the last observation is carried forward.
 It is also called a forward fill.
 This method requires that the order of the observations in the data is somehow meaningful.
 If observations are grouped by city, it is probable that a missing value for the city column represents the same city as the previous record, unless the missing value falls on the record boundary between two cities.

-Backfill.
 This is the opposite of LOCF; the next complete value following one or more missing values is propagated backwards.

-Mean/Median imputation.
 This technique applies to numeric data; the missing value is replaced based on the sample mean, the sample median, or other statistical measures of location calculated from the non-missing values in a column.
 If the data consists of groups or classes, then group-specific means can be used.
-For example, if the data comprises age groups or genders, then missing values for a numeric variable can be replaced with averages for the variabler by age groups or genders.
+For example, if the data comprises age groups or genders, then missing values for a numeric variable can be replaced with averages for the variable by age groups or genders.

-Interpolation methods.
 For numerical data, missing values can be interpolated from nearby values.
 Interpolation calculations are based on linear, polynomial, or spline methods.
 Using the interpolate() method in pandas, you can choose between interpolating across rows or columns of the DataFrame.

-Regression imputation.
 The column with missing values is treated as the target variable of a regression model, using one or more other columns as input variables of the regression.
 The missing values are then treated as unobserved observations for which the target is predicted.

-Matrix completion.
-Based on principal component analysis, missing values in a \(r \times c\) numerical array are replaced with a low-rank approximation of the missing values based on the observed values.
+Based on principal component analysis (PCA), missing values in a \(r \times c\) numerical array are replaced with a low-rank approximation of the missing values based on the observed values.
+It is a good method when the variables capture related information.

 To demonstrate some of these techniques, consider this simple 6 x 3 DataFrame.